 How do I review changes made to my calculations?

-Once you create a calculation, it just becomes another metric.
-So, you add a calculation to a widget the same way you add any metric to a widget.
-To learn how to do that, see How to Create Widgets.
+Once you create a calculation, it becomes another metric.
+You add a calculation to a widget the same way you add any metric to a widget.
+See How to Create Widgets for more.

-When you switch from the Basic to the Advanced Calculator, the system seamlessly preserves your existing calculations within the advanced calculation builder, ensuring uninterrupted continuity.
+When you switch from the Basic to the Advanced Calculator, the system preserves your existing calculations within the Advanced Calculation Builder, ensuring uninterrupted continuity.

 Activating or deactivating the Data Warehouse toggle will clear your currently selected data.
 You will need to reselect the Data Type, Data Category, and Data View, and reconstruct the formula.

-When creating a new calculation, there is a toggle button titled Advanced Calculation which, by default, will be turned on.
-Turn this toggle off to use the Basic Calculation builder.
+When creating a new calculation, there is a toggle button titled Advanced Calculation, which will be turned on by default.
+Turn this toggle off to use the Basic Calculation Builder.

 1] On the New Calculation page, ensure that you have the toggle for Advanced Calculation turned on.